groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-splitting/split-documents-page-range-groupdocs-merger-java/_index.md

 - document management
 type: docs
 ---

-# Master Document Splitting by Page Range with GroupDocs.Merger for Java
+# Extract Specific Pages with GroupDocs.Merger for Java

-**Unlock Efficient Document Management**: Learn how to split documents into one-page files based on specific page ranges and filters using **GroupDocs.Merger for Java**.
+Efficiently **extract specific pages** from large PDFs, Word files, or presentations without manual copy‑paste.
+In this tutorial you’ll see how to split a document by page range, apply filters such as odd/even pages, and generate single‑page files—all with **GroupDocs.Merger for Java**.

-## Introduction
+## Quick Answers
-In the digital age, efficiently managing large documents is a common challenge.
-Whether dealing with reports, contracts, or presentations, extracting specific information can be cumbersome.
-This tutorial introduces a powerful solution to split documents by page range and apply filters like odd/even pages using **GroupDocs.Merger for Java**.

-### What You'll Learn
-- Setting up GroupDocs.Merger for Java in your project.
-- Splitting documents by specific page ranges and applying filters.
-- Practical applications and integration possibilities.
-With this knowledge, you can streamline document management tasks effortlessly.

-Let's begin with the prerequisites needed before we start!
+- **What does “extract specific pages” mean?** It means creating new documents that contain only the pages you select from the source file.
+- **Which formats are supported?** PDF, DOCX, PPTX, and many other popular formats.
+- **Can I filter by odd or even pages?** Yes, using the `RangeMode` option (e.g., `OddPages`).
+- **Do I need a license?** A free trial works for evaluation; a permanent license is required for production.
+- **Is it suitable for large documents?** Yes—split large document sections to keep memory usage low.

+## What is extracting specific pages?
+Extracting specific pages is the process of taking a subset of pages from a source document and saving them as a new, independent file.
+This is useful for creating focused reports, sharing contract clauses, or preparing presentation handouts.

+## Why use GroupDocs.Merger for Java to split PDFs and Word documents?
+- **Unified API** – Works with PDF, Word, PowerPoint, and more, so you don’t need separate tools.
+- **Fine‑grained control** – Choose exact page ranges, odd/even filters, or single‑page splits.
+- **Performance‑focused** – Handles large files efficiently by streaming pages instead of loading the whole document into memory.

 ## Prerequisites
-Before you begin, ensure that you have the following:

-### Required Libraries
-- **GroupDocs.Merger for Java**: Ensure you have the latest version installed.
+- **GroupDocs.Merger for Java** (latest version)
-- **Java Development Kit (JDK)**: Version 8 or later is recommended.

-### Environment Setup
+- **JDK 8+**
-- An IDE such as IntelliJ IDEA or Eclipse.
+- An IDE such as IntelliJ IDEA or Eclipse
-- Basic knowledge of Java programming and Maven/Gradle build tools.
+- Maven or Gradle for dependency management

 ## Setting Up GroupDocs.Merger for Java
-To start using GroupDocs.Merger for Java, you need to add it to your project.
-Here’s how:
+Add the library to your project using your preferred build tool.

 **Maven**
 ```xml